neondatabase/website/content/docs/ai/ai-intro.md

 <a href="/docs/ai/ai-azure-notebooks" description="A cloud-based Jupyter notebook service integrated with Azure Data Studio for creating, running, and sharing notebooks" icon="openai">Azure Data Studio Notebooks</a>

-<a href="/docs/guides/askyourdatabase" description="Chat with your Neon Postgres database without writing SQL" icon="openai">Chat with Neon Postgres with AskYourDatabase</a>

-<a href="/docs/guides/outerbase" description="Connect the AI-poweredd Outerbase client to your Neon project with the Neon Outerbase integration" icon="openai">Connect Outerbase to Neon</a>

 </DetailIconCards>